Bay State College's COVID-19 Preparedness

 Our Top Priority

 The health and safety of the entire Bay State College community is, and always will be, our most important concern.
-As we re-open for Fall semester, we continue to monitor all available information related to COVID-19 and its potential impact on our community.
+As we re-open for Spring semester, we continue to monitor all available information related to COVID-19 and its potential impact on our community.
 Our response adheres to guidelines of the Massachusetts Department of Health, the CDC, and the WHO.

 We strongly encourage students to pay close attention to all Bay State College communications to assist in a safe and successful return to campus.
 We will update this page regularly as new information becomes available.